blubeam/blubeam.github.io/all_collections/_posts/2023-11-25-arcgis-adventures.md

 thumbnail: "assets/images/arcgis-adventures/thumb.jpg"
 ---

-After reading this article: https://www.audubon.org/feature/aerial-odysseys-bird-migration-americas and seeing opportunities to contribute towards conservation I have decided to learn ArcGIS
+After reading this [article](https://www.audubon.org/feature/aerial-odysseys-bird-migration-americas) and seeing opportunities to contribute towards conservation I have decided to learn ArcGIS

 and what better to do that than to map my five favourite local birds!